Quality and safe care for our clients

-Our disability providers are required to complete a robust registration process to ensure they provide a high standard of care to our clients.
-The registration process outlines the standards we expect from our providers to support a person's human rights, indepedence and commitment to the principles of zero tolerance to abuse and neglect.
+Our Disability Support Providers are required to complete a robust registration process to ensure they provide a high standard of care to our clients.
+The registration process outlines the standards we expect from our providers to support a person's human rights, independence and commitment to the principles of zero tolerance to abuse and neglect.

-Our Care Assurance team aims to educate and empower clients and their families to understand what care they should expect from disability care providers.
+Our team of Safeguarding Specialists aim to educate and support TAC clients and their families to understand what care they should expect from disability support providers.
+Safeguarding Specialists subscribe to the National Disability Services and the disability sector Zero Tolerance of Abuse framework.